 Induction and training

-To safeguard both the individual and council, it is necessary for all new volunteers to be formally registered with council and appropriately trained.
-This includes compulsory induction.
+To safeguard both the individual and Council, it is necessary for volunteers to be formally registered with Council and appropriately trained.
+This includes a compulsory on-line induction, with details being provided via email on receipt of your Bushcare Volunteer Application form.

 Policies and documents